2opremio/saga-takehome/2/README.md

 # Coding and Optimization Challenge

-Instead of coding an independent client/server `main()` program, I created benchmarks for different implementation alternatives.
+Instead of coding an independent client/server `main()` function, I created benchmarks for different implementation alternatives.

-The Core part of the server itself is a simple in-memory using Golang's `atomic` library.
+The core part of the server itself is a simple in-memory counter using Golang's `atomic` library.
 This allows for maximum concurrency without any lock contention.

 On top of that I created benchmarks (see `main_test.go` with different transports and serialization formats)